Sandpaper for Auto Body Work

 Coarse: 40-Grit

-On the automotive sandpaper grit chart, 40-grit is generally recommended for cars, trucks and vans that have been treated to several overlying paint jobs over the years.
+On the automotive sandpaper grit chart, 40-grit is generally recommended for cars, trucks and vans that have had several overlying paint jobs over the years.
 Alternately, 40-grit sandpaper can be useful along spots of a vehicle where the surface has been grazed by falling objects, in which case a touch-up might ultimately be necessary.

 Another use for 40-grit sandpaper is rust removal.
 Even though rusting doesn’t occur on all vehicles, cars parked outdoors in times of rain, snow and hail are sometimes vulnerable, especially when moisture makes its way through cracks in the paint.
-In any case, rust is cancerous to metal surfaces and must be stopped the moment it begins forming on the panel of a vehicle.
-If it’s not stopped, rust can eat holes through panels of the vehicle’s body, and ultimately require a costlier set of repairs.
+Since rust devastates metal surfaces, you want to stop it as soon as it forms on the vehicle’s panel.
+If left unaddressed, rust can eat holes through the vehicle’s body, ultimately leading to costly repairs.

-With a 40-grit piece of sandpaper, rust can be rubbed away before it spreads.
-Afterward, you’ll also want to smooth out the affected area with a higher-grit sandpaper, and then seal off the spot with a paint touch-up.
+You can rub away with 40-grit sandpaper before it spreads.
+Afterward, you’ll want to smooth out the affected area with a higher-grit sandpaper and then seal off the spot with a paint touch-up.

 Pro Tip: You should always take precautions to prevent injury when stripping paint from your car, especially if you plan to use chemical treatments.
 When you begin the paint stripping process, you should wear long, thick clothing made of fabrics like denim.
 Additionally, a mask and a pair of heavy-duty work gloves are essential for any project.